 If you specified a different domain during installation, log in as administrator@ mydomain.

-- In the upper navigation pane, to the left of the Help menu, click your user name to pull down the menu.
+- In the upper navigation pane, to the right of the Help menu, click your user name to pull down the menu.

-As an alternative, you can select Edit User from the right-button menu.and select
+As an alternative, you can select Edit from the vertical ellipsis menu.and select

-- Type a new password and confirm it.
+- Enter a new password and confirm it.

 The password must conform to the password policy.